actualbudget/docs/docs/advanced/bank-sync.md

 topic in the GoCardless FAQ.

 **What if my bank only supports 90 days of historical data?**
-If your bank limits the amount of historical date, Actual may need to know about this.
-You might need to add your bank to the list of banks with limited history in the actual-server code.
-Here's how you can do that:
+If your bank limits the amount of historical data you can fetch, you need to add your bank to the list of such banks in the Actual server code.

+To achieve this:

 1. Read the instructions about integrating with GoCardless: https://github.com/actualbudget/actual-server/blob/master/src/app-gocardless/README.md
-2. Toward the top is a link to a Google Docs.
-Find your bank's ID in that document.
+2. Toward the top is a link to the Google Docs containing data points for the GoCardless integration.
+Locate your bank's ID in the document.
 3. Fork the Actual server repository: https://github.com/actualbudget/actual-server/fork
 4. Edit the file `src/app-gocardless/bank-factory.js`.
 5. Add your bank's ID (from the Google Docs) to the `BANKS_WITH_LIMITED_HISTORY` list.